Our organisational structure

 Standing Committee members are selected according to their expertise and geographical location to ensure balanced and effective representation over the three years term - from one Congress to the next.

 The Finance Committee is responsible for the short- and long-term financial viability of the World Energy Council.
 It is responsible for putting forward the annual budget, reviewing the annual report and monitoring performance against budget and plan.
 The Finance Committee also serves as the audit committee, reviewing the effectiveness of the external audit.
-The Committee met three times during the year.

 The Nominations Committee is responsible for nominating new Directors and developing the slate of nominees for presentation to the Member Committees.
 It initiates the search and selection process and makes recommendations for new Trustees as may be necessary.
 In selecting suitable candidates, the Committee considers a range of factors including relevant skills, experience, diversity and region.